Why Most Healthcare Google Ads Agencies Fail (And What to Look For Instead)

 ✓ Month-to-Month Contracts

 They don't lock you in.
-They prove results and you stay because you're getting ROI, not because you're trapped.
+They prove results and you stay because you're getting ROI, not because you're contractually trapped.
+Confidence in results = flexible terms.

 ✓ Performance-Aligned Pricing

-Commission on leads or commission on revenue, not fixed retainers.
-They profit when you profit.
+Commission on leads or revenue, not fixed retainers disconnected from results.
+They profit when you profit — period.

 ✓ Deep Business Understanding

-They ask about your numbers, your margins, your capacity.
-They customize strategy to your practice, not the industry.
+They ask about your numbers, your margins, your patient capacity before recommending a budget.
+Strategy customized to your practice, not to the generic "healthcare" category.

 ✓ Transparent Reporting